Dr Stuart Taylor

 Professional biography

-Stuart is a critical drugs scholar whose primary interests lie in the field of substance use and the interconnections between sociocultural construction of ‘drugs’, prohibitionist drug policies and social harm.
-He recently acted as Academic Consultant on the BBC's Drugs Map of Britain series and current projects include a book titled Drugs and Crime (due for publication by Sage in 2025) and an edited collection titled Legacies of the Lost in Criminology (due for publciation by Polity Press in 2026).
+Stuart is a criminologist and critical drugs scholar whose primary interests lie in the field of substance use and the interconnections between sociocultural construction of drugs, prohibitionist drug policies and social harm.
+He is the co-editor of Legacies of the Lost in Criminology (Policy Press, 2026), co-author of Drugs and Crime (Sage, 2025), and was academic consultant on the BBC television series Drugs Map of Britain (BBC, 2024).

 Research interests

-Stuart has extensive experience of managing and facilitating empirical research studies within a wide range of contexts.
-His main interests sit within three areas.
-First and foremost, the area of drugs, drug use and drug policy with former studies considering; cannabis use; cannabis cultivation; and the employment of self-testing drug checking technologies among ecstasy users.
-Secondly, the policies and processes of the criminal justice system, with previous studies centring on; community justice; risk assessment; resettlement; multi-agency work; and the use, dispensation and attitudes towards community sentences.
-Thirdly, the interplay between alcohol (and indeed the alcohol industry), sexual offences and the Night-Time Economy (NTE), with prior studies focusing on; the value of sexual consent campaigns in the NTE; and experiences of sexual assault within the NTE.
+Stuart’s research interests centre upon crime, justice and social harm.
+First and foremost, the area of drugs, drug use and drug policy with previous studies considering cannabis use, cannabis cultivation and the use of drug checking technologies.
+Secondly, the policies and processes of the criminal justice system, with former studies centring on community justice, risk assessment, resettlement, multi-agency work and the use, dispensation and attitudes towards community sentences.
+Thirdly, the interplay between alcohol (and indeed the alcohol industry), sexual offences and the Night-Time Economy (NTE), with prior studies focusing on the value of sexual consent campaigns in the NTE and experiences of sexual assault within the NTE.

 Teaching interests

-Stuart is passionate about teaching and is currently part of the module team for DD212 Understanding Criminology and DD804 Crime and Global Justice.
+Stuart is passionate about teaching and is currently Deputy Chair for DD212 Understanding Criminology and DD804 Crime and Global Justice whilst also working on DD105 Introduction to Criminology.

 Publications